Practical/specs/source/syntax.rst

 .. rubric:: Footnotes

-.. [#Operations] For list of actual operators and their precedence, see https://github.com/Practical/practical-sa/wiki/Operators.
+.. [#Operations] For list of actual operators and their precedence, see :doc:`operators`.
 .. [#ConditionalExpression]
     A conditional expression *must* have an ``else`` clause, as it must return a value regardless of the condition's result.